bamru-truck/bamru_truck/ci/CI.md

     > ./ci/build_snapshot

-the build_snapshot script performs the following actions:
+The build_snapshot script performs the following actions:

     - resets the NFS drive to a clean state
     - runs all of the 'non-focus' roles in the ansible playbook
     - creates a snapshot which holds your ansible configurations

-NOTE: first run you may have to type 'yes' to verify known-hosts settings
+NOTE: first run you may have to type 'yes' to verify known-hosts settings.

 ## Execute CI run